Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

-As another layer of organization, the nervous system is often divided into components called gray matter and white matter.
-Gray matter, which is only gray in preserved tissue but pink or light brown in living tissue, contains a relatively high proportion of neuron cell bodies.
-Conversely, white matter is composed mainly of axons and is named because of the color of the fatty insulation, called myelin, that coats many axons.
+The nervous system is often divided into components called gray matter and white matter.
+Gray matter, which is gray in preserved tissue but pink or light brown in living tissue, contains a relatively high proportion of neuron cell bodies.
+Conversely, white matter is composed mainly of axons and is named because of the color of the fatty insulation called myelin that coats many axons.
 White matter includes all of the nerves of the PNS and much of the interior of the brain and spinal cord.
-Gray matter is found in clusters of neurons in the brain and spinal cord, and in cortical layers that line their surfaces.
+Gray matter is found in clusters of neurons in the brain and spinal cord and in cortical layers that line their surfaces.

 By convention, a cluster of neuron cell bodies in the gray matter of the brain or spinal cord is called a nucleus, whereas a cluster of neuron cell bodies in the periphery is called a ganglion.
 However, there are a few notable exceptions to this rule, including a part of the brain called the basal ganglia, which will be discussed later.

 The PNS is a vast network of nerves consisting of bundles of axons that link the body to the brain and the spinal cord.
 Sensory nerves of the PNS contain sensory receptors that detect changes in the internal and external environment.
-This information is sent to the CNS via afferent (toward the CNS) sensory nerves.
-Following information processing in the CNS, signals are relayed back to the PNS by way of efferent (toward the PNS) peripheral nerves.
+This information is sent to the CNS via afferent sensory nerves.
+Following information processing in the CNS, signals are relayed back to the PNS by way of efferent peripheral nerves.

 The PNS is further subdivided into the autonomic nervous system (ANS) and the somatic nervous system.
 The autonomic system has involuntary control of internal organs, blood vessels, and smooth and cardiac muscles.
 The somatic system has voluntary control of our movements via skeletal muscle.

 As mentioned, the autonomic nervous system acts as a control system and most functions occur without conscious thought.
-The ANS affects heart rate, digestion, respiratory rate, salivation, perspiration, diameter of the pupils, urination, and sexual arousal.
-Whereas most of its actions are involuntary, some, such as breathing, work in tandem with the conscious mind.
+The ANS affects heart rate, digestion, respiratory rate, salivation, perspiration, pupil diameter, urination, and sexual arousal.
+While most of its actions are involuntary, some, such as breathing, work in tandem with the conscious mind.
 The ANS is classically divided into two subsystems: the parasympathetic nervous system (PSNS) and sympathetic nervous system (SNS).

 The enteric nervous system (ENS) controls the gastrointestinal system and is sometimes considered part of the autonomic nervous system.
-It is sometimes considered an independent system because it can operate independently of the brain and the spinal cord.
+However, it is sometimes considered an independent system because it can operate independently of the brain and the spinal cord.